isb-cgc/readthedocs/docs/source/sections/VariantSQLExamples.rst

 SQL Query Examples
 ===================

 Here are examples on how to leverage SQL queries on the Google Cloud Console to analyze the data in our tables.
 In addition to example queries, we added a list of snippets which emulates the commands from VCFTools.
+VCFTools is a software that allows for processing, validating, analyzing, and more on VCF files.

+      * To learn more about the software please refer to VCFTools `documentation <http://vcftools.sourceforge.net/man_0112b.html>`_.

 .. note:: Best practice to keep costs down for queries is to avoid using '*' and instead select specific columns.